MetaMask/SIPs/SIPS/sip-26.md

   appropriate Account Snap or native implementation.

-- **Account Address Resolution Snaps**: Snaps that implement the `resolveAddress` method to extract the account address from the request object.
+- **Account Address Resolution Snaps**: Snaps that implement the `resolveAccountAddress` method to extract the account address from the request object.

 ### Account Router